 You can get to the shrine by train and then a short walk or a taxi.

 It's a 15-minute walk from the Tsuwano Station, then a 10-minute walk up the hill.

 Only a couple of minutes' walk from the main tourist street of Tonomachi, or a six-minute taxi ride from Tsuwano Station.

-From the cluster of small, pretty shrines at the base, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.
+From the pure water of the Tsuwano River, at the base of the castle mountain, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.

-On the way up, you pass numerous tiny shrines populated with white fox figurines, the messengers of the Inari deity, historically tied to the rice harvest.
+On the way up, you pass numerous tiny shrines populated with white fox figurines, believed to be the messengers of the Inari deity, historically tied to the rice harvest.
 Once at the top, you enter a large platform surrounded by colorful buildings and dotted with pine trees.

-In other shrine buildings you may see Mikomai, the elegant dance performed by shrine maidens.
-Take the steps down below the main platform to where cars and taxis can reach the shrine and see the purpose-built shrine where cars and their drivers are blessed in traffic-safety rituals.
+In the shrine buildings you may see Mikomai, the elegant dance performed by shrine maidens.
+Take the steps down below the main platform to where cars and taxis can reach the shrine and see the purpose-built purifying stage where cars and their drivers are blessed in traffic-safety rituals.

 Big festivals take place here in the spring and autumn, marked by grand ceremonies and processions involving dozens of priests and shrine maidens in elaborate, colorful attire.

 Eat traditional food, such as wild boar stew, and watch Iwami Kagura performances.

 * The information on this page may be subject to change due to COVID-19.